appendto/training-labs-webdevworkflow/README.md

 The `master` branch of this repository holds the skeleton of a possible in-progress front end project.
 The various other branches include possible solutions for specific labs within the training course.
-Thus, if you were to simply look at the `testing-with-qunit` branch you would see how the training content lab was implemented in the instructor's solution.
+Thus, if you were to simply look at the `lab-1-git-and-grunt` branch you would see how the training content lab was implemented in the instructor's solution.

 There is also a `final-solution` branch which includes all completed lab content.